A Mean Field Approach to Empirical Bayes Estimation in High-dimensional Linear Regression: Introduction

 The conclusions of Theorems~\ref{lem:approx} and~\ref{thm:inference} can be directly used to recover characteristics of $\mu^*$ and provide valid posterior inference for $\bbeta$ (see Corollary~\ref{cor:takeaways}): \begin{itemize} \item[(i)] \textit{Credible intervals for effect sizes}: the estimated posterior $\hat{\bar{\nu}}$ yields Bayesian credible intervals for the effect sizes $\{\beta_i: 1\leq i \leq p\}$.
 Using Theorem \ref{thm:inference}, we will derive rigorous guarantees on the coverage of these credible sets.

 \item[(ii)] \textit{Optimal estimation of the regression coefficients}: under an $L^2$ loss, the optimal estimator of $\bbeta$ is given by $\mathbb{E}_{\mu^*}[\bbeta \mid \mathbf{y}]$.
 A tractable, data driven surrogate of this posterior mean is given by $\mathbb{E}_{\hat{\bar{\nu}}}[\bbeta]$.
 We will establish that this estimator is Bayes optimal in terms of $L^2$ risk.
 In particular, this establishes that it is possible to attain Bayes optimal performance with respect to the oracle Bayes procedure using the estimated posterior $\hat{\bar{\nu}}$.
+Figure~\ref{fig2} shows that the estimated posterior means $\mathbb{E}_{\hat{\bar{\nu}}}[\bbeta]$ obtained via the NMF-EB approach are quite close to true posterior means $\mathbb{E}_{\mu^*}[\bbeta \mid \mathbf{y}]$ (approximated via Gibbs sampling).

 \item[(iii)]\textit{Estimate the proportion of non-nulls}: our framework can accommodate $\mu^*(\{0\}) >0$ which implies that the underlying signal $\bbeta$ has order $p$ zero entries.
 In this sparse setting, the proportion of non-nulls $ \sum_{i=1}^{p} \mathbf{1}(\beta_i \neq 0)/p \approx 1- \mu^*(\{0\})$ is of paramount importance in multiple testing applications~\citep{efron2012large}.
 The consistency of $\hat{\mu}_{\MF}$ implies that $\hat{\mu}_{\MF}([-\epsilon, \epsilon]) \to \mu^*(\{0\})$ (in probability, as $p \to \infty$ followed by $\epsilon \to 0$).
 In words, the mean field MLE allows us to consistently recover the proportion of non-null coordinates.